lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

-We extract the field and dielectricc data into a h5 file.
+We extract the field and dielectric data into a h5 file.
 This is a bit unnecessary for the 2D-case, but will come in very handy when we increase dimensions to our simulation.
 Our h5-file consists of a dataset for the dielectric data, which stays the same during our